jielimanyili/sublime_string2_lower_hyphen/README.md

 ## Features
 - Works with multiple selections
 - Great to create HMTL ids based on some strings
+- Replace accent characters with their ASCII representations.
+For example 'Frédér8ic café' to 'freder8ic-cafe'.

 ## Installation
 Download Package Control and use the Package Control: Install Package command from the command palette.